rstudio/gt/README.md

 `gt()` function to initiate the process (providing `mtcars` to the `data` argument), creating a table object.
-The `mtcars` dataset has car names as rownames, so we will expose those in a column with the `dplyr::rownames_to_column()` function.
-After that, a few functions can be used to refine the display table:
+The `mtcars` dataset has car names as rownames, so we will expose those in a column with the `rownames_to_stub = TRUE` option After that, a few functions can be used to refine the display table:

   - `cols_align_center()`: center-aligns cell content in specified columns